Synthetic Landscapes - created using Fortran

 I generally base the images on photographs that I've taken and use colours that I've taken from real photographs.
 The image on the left below is a photograph, and the one on the right is a synthesised version - actually the same 'pattern' as the larger image above, but without the oystercatcher.

 I can easily change the colours and place objects in different places.
 The folowing image are the same 'pattern' but using colours sampled from different photographs and altering the locations, widths, heights and angles of the gannets.

 Fortran is a computing language that was widely used in the 1970s, mainly for scientific uses.
-It is fairly basic (and quite similar to the computing language called "Basic") and is not designed for dynamic or interactive computing that most programs are capable of.
+It is fairly basic and quite similar to the computing language called "Basic".
+It is not designed for dynamic or interactive computing that more modern languages are capable of.
 But for creating and manipulating numbers it works well.
 I use it here because I learnt it when I was younger and don't feel that any other language I know would be better for my purposes.
 I also feel that as many aspects of computing become history it's good to keep old traditions alive!